 This is the largest fish market in the world, and is one of the top sights for visitors to Tokyo.
 The market opens very early in the morning when the fish deliveries are made.
 Stop through early and have a sushi breakfast in the market.

-Also in central Tokyo, this is neighborhood is famous for its excessive amount of electronic shops, and plethora of Japanese manga.
-Stop here to get a deeper understanding of Japanese tech culture.
+Also in central Tokyo, this neighborhood is famous for its excessive amount of electronics shops and

 A very famous shrine that is dedicated to the deities of Japan's wars.